hyungccho/backbone_material/projects/w7d2-journal.md

 ## Phase III: Build a `PostShow` class; write the Router

-* Build a view class to show a post.
+* Build a view class and template to show a post.
 * Just show the title/body.
 * Add a `Posts` Router class.
 You should have two routes:
     * `""`(empty string) : install the `PostsIndex` with all the `Posts`.